Advancing to Candidacy: Qualifying and Dissertation Proposal

 Qualifying Paper Proposal

 Once the committee is formed, the student should prepare a brief (e.g., 3 page) proposal defining the area of research and the theoretical issues that will be addressed in the paper.
 A proposal meeting is then arranged (before Oct.
 1 of the second year), and committee members may at that time recommend changes to the scope of the paper and define their expectations.
 The paper proposal and an email attachment of the proposal should be made available to committee members at least two weeks prior to the proposal.
-Once the meeting is complete, the student needs to initiate the Qualifying Paper Proposal DocuSign form and have the committee sign upon acceptance of the proposal.
+Once the meeting is complete and the committee accepts the proposal, the student needs to have all committee members sign the Qualifying Paper Proposal form and then send it to the Grad Coordinator.

 Qualifying Paper Defense

 After the completion of the Qualifying Paper, the student must give a presentation, explaining the ideas and data presented in the Qualifying Paper to his or her committee.
 The committee will be given an opportunity to ask questions and discuss the paper at this presentation before granting a satisfactory passing grade on the Qualifying Paper.
 A final draft of the paper and an email attachment of the paper should be made available to committee members at least two weeks prior to the defense.
-Once the meeting is complete, the student needs to initiate the Qualifying Final Paper Approval DocuSign form and have the committee sign upon acceptance of the final paper.
+Once the meeting is complete and the committee accepts the final paper, the student needs have all committee members sign the Qualifying Final Paper Approval form and then send it to the Grad Coordinator.

 Qualifying Exam